The Spat Between Salman Khan & Ranbir Kapoor To Get Uglier [Inside Details]

 Whom Are You Rooting For?

 If on one side, Ranbir-Alia's alleged affair keeping the duo as well as their movie in constant buzz, Salman is quite popular for his character ‘Chulbul Pandey' from Dabangg.
-If the clash happens, it would be interesting to see who would lead the box-office!
+If the clash happens, it would be interesting to see who would lead the box office!

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.